 -Abdominal cramping and/or bloating

 -Heart palpitations (irregular heart beat)

-The third way vitamin D effects your mineral levels is by lowering boron levels.
-Research suggests that boron has a whole host of fantastic benefits when you get enough in your diet like: healthy bones, improved wound healing, increased levels of sex steroids, increased vitamin D levels (or vitamin D deficiency prevention), improved magnesium absorption, anti-inflammatory effects, and anti-cancer effects.
+The third way vitamin D affects your mineral levels is by lowering boron levels.
+Research suggests that getting enough boron in your diet has a host of fantastic benefits, including: healthy bones, improved wound healing, increased levels of sex steroids, increased vitamin D levels (or vitamin D deficiency prevention), improved magnesium absorption, anti-inflammatory effects, and anti-cancer effects.

-All of these mineral changes that are caused by vitamin D supplementation (D2 and D3) are not exactly favorable, so if you’re going to take a supplement it’s good to not only understand why you’re taking it but also make sure that it’s going to have a positive effect on what is going on in your body.
-And there are several other ways to work to get your vitamins D levels up without actually taking a vitamin D supplement.
+All of these mineral changes caused by vitamin D supplementation (D2 and D3) are not exactly favorable.
+If you’re going to take a supplement, it’s good to not only understand why you’re taking it but also make sure that it’s going to have a positive effect on your body.
+And there are several other ways to get your vitamins D levels up without taking a supplement.

 The Thyroid Ratio

 Your thyroid ratio, which compares your calcium to potassium levels, affects how you actually feel.
 When it’s out of balance, you may experience symptoms like:

 -Low body temperature

 One of the ways to assess how a person is feeling is by looking at their thyroid ratio on a hair analysis.
 The desired ratio is pretty simple; we want it to be around a 4:1.
 (In the example above, this person’s ratio was over 70:1.
 It’s not rare to see it around 300!)

 So if you’re taking vitamin D, which raises calcium levels and lowers potassium, you’re moving these minerals in the opposite direction of what supports your thyroid’s health and ability to do its job.